Keeping Students & Fans Safe: Athletic Field and Area Lighting Pole Inspections

-Very fortunately none of the incidents resulted in injury or death, but the design and manufacturing defects called for government intervention to ensure the public was aware of the safety threats and prepared to take action.
+The design and manufacturing defects called for government intervention to ensure the public was aware of the safety threats and prepared to take action.
 Because there is no agency responsible for the oversight of lighting pole design and manufacturing or public applications, schools and recreation associations may unwisely neglect regular inspections.
+This is a big reason why sports lighting poles have had so many issues at schools and recreation areas.
 Add to these instances of manufacturing defects, the structural harm from more commonly observed weather-related corrosion or damage, and the consequences of overlooking inspection can be very grave.

 What Do Pole Inspectors Look For?

-The Buda High School Stadium pole failure shed light on the importance of lighting pole inspections being routinely performed by qualified professionals.
-These stadium type lighting poles are not the only poles that have posed safety threats; over the course of our company history, Exo’s professionals have inspected tens of thousands of lighting poles and [https://www.exoinc.com/lighting/athletic-field/] has found that roughly 10 percent of poles inspected have significant strength loss, and 40 percent require significant maintenance to prevent strength loss that can lead to accidents.
+The Buda High School Stadium pole failure shed light on the importance of athletic light pole inspections being routinely performed by qualified professionals.
+These stadium type lighting poles are not the only poles that have posed safety threats; over the course of our company history, Exo’s professionals have inspected tens of thousands of lighting poles and can attest that light pole maintenance is essential to an asset’s integrity.
+Exo has found that roughly 10 percent of poles inspected have significant strength loss, and 40 percent require significant maintenance to prevent strength loss that can lead to accidents.

 Professional inspections can help mitigate the risk of structural failure by uncovering defects that cannot be seen with the naked eye.
 These inspections focus on the following components of the lighting pole structure:

-- Base plates: Has proper non-destructive testing of the fracture critical base plate to pole shaft weld to identify fatigue related weld cracking as well as any measurements of plate loss due to corrosion been routinely accomplished.
+- Base plates: Has proper non-destructive testing of the fracture critical base plate to pole shaft weld to identify fatigue-related weld cracking as well as any measurements of plate loss due to corrosion being routinely accomplished.

 - Anchor bolts: Are all anchor bolts free from corrosion and are all nuts securely and properly installed and tightened?